 - Paper towels: Use microfiber cloths instead.
 They don’t scratch surfaces and they absorb quicker.

-Who is this for: People who are willing to try reusable substitutes.
+Who is this savings challenge for: People who are willing to try reusable substitutes.
 It can take some time to learn new products and change your habits, but stay the course – it can result in huge savings!

 Related article: 18 things I stopped buying to save money every day